-Municipal council has approved a reviewed Risk Management Strategy in June 2012.
+Municipal council has approved a reviewed Risk Management Strategy in June 2012 and a risk committee appointed in 2017 with an independent Committee Chairperson from outside municipality.
 A Risk Unit has been established and a Risk Officer appointed to operationalise the risk management strategy.